rsalmei/alive-progress/README.md

 </details>

-## Python 2 EOL
+## Python versions End of Life notice

-The `alive_progress` framework starting from version 2.0 does not support Python 2.7 anymore.
+The `alive_progress` framework starting from version 2.0 does not support Python 2.7 and 3.5 anymore.
-<br>If you still need support for Python 2, you can always use the versions 1.x, which are also full-featured and do work very well, just:
+<br>If you still need support for them, you can always use the versions 1.x, which are also full-featured and do work very well, just:

 ```bash
 $ pip install -U "alive_progress<2"